 When we step out into a cold winter’s day, we can’t change the windchill.
 If we tighten our bodies to resist the cold, we constrict our blood flow and actually feel colder.
 If we release that holding, the temperature remains the same, but we begin to warm up.

 Mindfulness doesn’t eliminate the stressors from your life.
 Your children will still throw tantrums, people will still cut you off in traffic, and winters will still be cold.
-The profound transformation takes place within you.
-You choose to relate to the stressors in life more skillfully.
+That part doesn’t change.

 With mindfulness, you discover, as Jon Kabat-Zinn writes, “that there is a way of being, a way of looking at problems, a way of coming to terms with the full catastrophe that can make life more joyful and rich than it otherwise might be.”